bestia-dev-archived/indexeddb_from_rust/README.md

 I will give a try to make diagrams with `plantuml`.
 Diagrams are defined using a simple and intuitive language.
 It follows the philosophy "everything as code".
 So it can be easily embedded in the code or documentation.
 The diagram can be created online on <http://www.plantuml.com/plantuml/umla/SoWkIImgAStDuNBAJrBGjLDmpCbCJbMmKiX8pSd9vt98pKi1IW80>

-## indexeddb, idb, idbr

-The original api for `indexeddb`is too hard and very old-fashioned without async/await.
-I will use the [idb](https://github.com/jakearchibald/idb) javascript library that makes `indexeddb` easier to use.
-Javascript has changed over time.
-Javascript is now in ES2020 edition.
-But Typescript is even better for me.
-I will write some typescript code, transpile it to javascript and invoke it from rust.
-In the end the library will use only the javascript file.
-Typescript is used only in development.

 <details>
   <summary>plantuml example</summary>